Navigating AI, Authenticity and Ethical Challenges in Heritage Collections

 Share

-Registrations are open for the EUreka3D-XR hybrid capacity building event in Brussels on 26 June 2026:
+Nice success for the EUreka3D-XR hybrid capacity building event in Brussels on 26 June 2026, with ca. 60 participants online and 20 onsite:

 Navigating AI, Authenticity and Ethical Challenges in Heritage Collections

-This interdisciplinary conference explores the intersection of AI, authenticity, and ethics in heritage collections.
-Experts from museums, tech sectors, and academia will share case studies highlighting responsible innovation with the use of advanced technologies.
+This interdisciplinary conference explored the intersection of AI, authenticity, and ethics in heritage collections.
+Experts from museums, tech sectors, and academia shared case studies highlighting responsible innovation with the use of advanced technologies.

 Programme: